KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 /* [😃] */ "Emoji.SmilingFaceWithOpenMouth" = "Smiling Face with Open Mouth";
 ```

-Emoji localization is a major undertaking and therefore a community effort.
+Emoji localization is a major undertaking and will therefore have to be a community effort.